Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

    problem).

-3. If as a result of the renaming, a file would be overwritten which is not itself another input file, exeuction is aborted before making any changes.
+3. If as a result of the renaming, a file would be overwritten which is not itself another input file, execution is aborted before making any changes.
    This can be overridden with the `-f` flag.

 4. All input files must be unique, and all output files must be unique.